ronokdev/laravel5.6_datatable/README.md

 # laravel5.6_datatable

-Intrigation Most Common Features of Datatable with Laravel 5.6.
+Intrigation of the most Common Features of Datatable with Laravel 5.6.